I’m the Problem: A timeline of Morgan Wallen’s controversies as new album lands

 April 2024: Wallen is arrested on felony charges in Nashville

-Wallen was charged with three felony counts and one misdemeanour after allegedly throwing a chair off the roof of a six-storey bar.
+Wallen was charged with three felony counts and one misdemeanor after allegedly throwing a chair off the roof of a six-storey bar.

 Two police officers with the Metro Nashville Police Department said the chair landed just a few feet from them.